 This keeps the integrity of the live aspect of the show, while also staying true to my onstage persona.

-If you’re an entertainer thinking of producing your own online show, or are facing challenges producing a show for your clients, consider your material, nature of performance and stage persona first.
-Only then will you be able to use all available technical resources to take your show to the next level.
+If you’re an entertainer thinking of producing your own online show, or are facing challenges producing a show for your clients, consider your material, nature of performance and stage persona in order to fully utilize the technical aspect of going online.

 Special thanks to my friends from BCube Pte Ltd for consulting on the technical aspects of “Virtual Magic Entertainment”.